codeinthehole/codeinthehole.hugo/content/news/hugo.md

 - Github-style "fenced" code blocks and
 - JSON or TOML front-matter.

+Both things that Hugo supports.

-The only frustration is having to use git submodules to keep the "public" folder of HTML files in a separate repo.
+Downside: you have to use git submodules to keep the `public` folder of HTML files in a separate repo.

+[^1]: Which lets you do neat things like link to the revision history of an
+      article -- see below.

+[^2]: Like footnotes in markdown (thanks to the [blackfriday](https://github.com/russross/blackfriday#extensions) library).